-We have demonstrated a III-V semiconductor NVRAM with startlingly low switching energy (10-17 J for a 20 nm feature size) that operates as a FG memory at significantly lower voltages than Flash (≤2.3 V).
+We have demonstrated a III-V semiconductor NVRAM with startlingly low switching energy $(10^{-17} \text{ J for a } 20\text{-nm})$ feature size) that operates as an FG memory at significantly lower voltages than Flash (<2.3 V).
 Positive endurance and data retention results are expected due to the extremely low switching energy and large barrier energy (2.1 eV), although rigorous testing of this on experimental devices is required.
-The combination of nextnano.MSB, nextnano++ and SPICE simulations indicate that the device can operate virtually disturb-free at 10 ns pulse durations, a similar speed to the volatile alternative, DRAM.
-These advantages are derived from the triple-barrier resonant-tunneling mechanism used to transport charge in and out of the device, which occurs at much lower voltages than other FG memories (i.e. Flash).
+The combination of nextnano.MSB, nextnano++, and SPICE simulations indicates that the device can operate virtually disturb-free at 10-ns pulse durations, a similar speed to the volatile alternative, DRAM.
+These advantages are derived from the triple-barrier RT mechanism used to transport the charge in and out of the device, which occurs at much lower voltages than other FG memories (i.e., Flash).
 The proposed device has a threshold voltage and threshold voltage shift due to charge storage, allowing a similar read process to that of FGMOSFET cells used in Flash memory.
-This is achieved using a broken gap (Type-III) conduction band alignment formed from an In1-xGaxAs/GaSb heterojunction, where the $In{1-x}Ga_xAs$ channel is a thin (12 nm) quantum well.
+This is achieved using a broken gap (Type-III) conduction band alignment formed from an $In{1-x}Ga_xAs/GaSb$ heterojunction, where the $In{1-x}Ga_xAs$ channel is a thin (12 nm) QW.
 An excellent contrast in threshold voltages between the 0 state and 1 state is achieved.
 The resemblance to Flash memory cells allows NAND or NOR Flash architectures to be directly implemented on the device to produce large arrays.
-The simulation results indicate that half-voltages can be used within a NOR-type architecture to target individual cells for write, erase and read processes.
-This exclusive feature, combined with the increased speed suggested from the transient results of the 1D model, predicts that the device can be implemented in large arrays as a low-power, non-volatile, non-destructively-read alternative to DRAM.
+The simulation results indicate that half-voltages can be used within a NOR-type architecture to target individual cells for write, erase, and read processes.
+This exclusive feature, combined with the increased speed suggested from the transient results of the 1-D model, predicts that the device can be implemented in large arrays as a low-power, nonvolatile, nondestructively read alternative to DRAM.